dangoslen/dangoslen-me-site/content/blog/flow-and-developer-productivity.md

 ## Shallow Work and Deep Work

-Deep work comes from writer and professor Cal Newport.
+[Deep Work](https://www.calnewport.com/books/deep-work/) comes from writer and professor [Cal Newport](https://www.calnewport.com/).
 Cal has written several books focused on productivity, with Deep Work being one of his best.

 He argues that real value in the marketplace these days doesn't come from running to meetings, staying on top of your email, or building an online presence.
 It comes from times of deep thinking and focused work.